-We have been working for a while on a novel called “The Mosaic Decalogue And The Political Faith Triad”.
+We have been working for a while on a novel we decided to call “The Unwashed Philosophers’ Guide To Perfecting An Imperfect Union”.
 After much discussion, we agreed to release it publicly, one chapter at a time, as much for posterity as for our desire to share it with our friends, families, loved ones, and any random reader that might trip and fall upon it, accidentally, while looking for something else.
 We hope you enjoy it and, by all means, let us know how you think we are doing as we go along. ~ Authors

-This treatise was inspired by the course of human events over the last few decades(1950’s to present), folded in with written observations that have been published in various forums around the internet by myself and my contributing author Vassar.
-We share both socio-political opinions as well as an ancestral connection with Appalachian America.
-We share similar upbringings in church and God-centric homes and Families with a deep appreciation of hard work, kindness and human decency, humility, self-respect, and good manners.
+This treatise was inspired by the course of human events over the last few decades(1950’s to present), folded in with written essays that have been published in various forums around the internet by myself and my contributing author, under the sobriquet “Vassar Bushmills”, without whom this project would never have been undertaken.
+Vassar and I share both socio-political opinions as well as deep ancestral ties to Appalachian America.
+We share similar upbringings in church and God-centric homes and we both come from Families with a deep appreciation for hard work, kindness and human decency, humility, self-respect, and good manners.

 It is our respective observations and collective conviction that America is the greatest nation in the history of mankind.
 To be sure, she is not without flaws and imperfections, but no other nation, since the dawn of the human race, has ever been designed precisely because it was believed that the value of the individual should be considered greater than the value of the collective ruling authority.
 The ideas of life, liberty, the pursuit of happiness, and individual freedom are anathema to everything every previous civilized society has ever been designed to represent.